adityaanand28/adityaanand28/README.md

 ### Hi there 👋

 Hey!
-I am **Aditya Anand**, a junior undergraduate from IIT Kanpur pursuing B.Tech.
+I am **Aditya Anand**, a final-year undergraduate from IIT Kanpur pursuing B.Tech.

 - 🌱 I’m pasionate about finance and Web Development.
 - 👨‍💻 The use of technology in the financial world is something I am excited about!